-Fredi Casco was born in 1967 in Asuncion, Paraguay, where he lives and works
+Fredi Casco was born in 1967 in Asuncion, Paraguay,

 Fredi Casco’s artistic practice revolves around archival documents and photographs that he finds in flea markets and old book stores.
 He creates alternative narratives that mix contemporary history, literature and a sense of uncanniness or nostalgia.
 He has taken great interest in the official portraits from the oligarchy in South America, as well as the indigenous Chaco region of Paraguay or his own family photographs.
 A visual artist, writer and director, Fredi Casco is also editor of the the South American magazine Sueño de la Razón.
 He co-founded El Ojo Salvaje (Month of Photography in Paraguay) and also of the independent publishing house Ediciones de la Ura in Asunción.